Thank you for choosing Aheadworks!

-Once done, click the button to proceed to the next step.
+Once done, click to proceed to the next step.

 When the items are selected and custom fields are filled in, you can add a message to your request.
 The message will be emailed to an admin.

-Once done, click the button.
+Once done, click .
 The request is submitted.